OLEANDER PIERCING

 CLEANING THE PIERCING

 We suggest cleaning no more than once a day.
 On average, most piercings will need to be cleaned over the next 3-4 months (unless otherwise stated by your piercer).
 It is vital that you do not over-clean the piercing.
+Excessive and prolonged cleaning and moisture can cause complications.

 WHAT TO EXPECT

 Your piercing may experience redness, soreness and swelling.
-These are are typical "symptoms" of a fresh piercing, and they can come and go over the next few weeks to the first few months depending on the piercing and the placement.
+These are are typical "symptoms" of a fresh piercing, and they can come and go over the first few weeks to the first few months depending on the piercing and the placement.
 This is an absolutely normal process of a new piercing and does not necessarily mean there is something wrong with it.
 It is also normal to experience a whitish to yellowish secretion coming from the piercing.
 This is called sebum, which is just your body's natural secretion and what creates crust on the jewelry.
 It can come an go throughout the entire healing time.

 A FEW OTHER THINGS DURING HEALING